chrokh/toow-old/_sources/labs/fields.md

 ## Objective

-In this lab, we will transform procedural C# code into slightly more object-oriented code by introducing classes with fields.
-We have a long way to go before we can call this code object-oriented but we've got to start somewhere.
+In this lab, we will transform procedural C# code into slightly more object oriented code by introducing classes with fields.
+We have a long way to go before we can call this code object oriented but we've got to start somewhere.
 By using fields we group related data in separate classes.

 ## Provided Code